rzhao-99/605project/README.md

 - The folder [Code](https://github.com/rzhao-99/605project/tree/main/Code) contains the code used to run CHTC jobs and downstream analysis.
 - [Data](https://github.com/rzhao-99/605project/tree/main/Data) contains data to train models and output results.
 Use `np.load('filename.npy',allow_pickle=True)` to read the data into python environment.
+- Please read the report.html for our exploration and analysis.